Konradrundfunk/konradrundfunk/README.md

 ### Hi glad you are checking by! 💬

-- A more or less python and dart dev here, that's doing casual flask and flutter projects.🐍
+- A more or less Rust, Python and Aart dev here, that's doing web, app and radio software.🐍
+- You will also find me administrating my own and other systems quite often.
 - I am a licenced german amateur radio operator.📻
 - I am also really enjoing [Jugendhackt](https://jugendhackt.org/).🦙
 - More about me on my [Website](https://konradrundfunk.me) 🎉